-Kabaka Ronald Muwenda Mutebi has on Friday, for the first time in eight years, held a face-to-face meeting with President Museveni at State House in Entebbe.
+Kabaka Ronald Muwenda Mutebi has on Friday, held a face-to-face meeting with President Museveni at State House in Entebbe.

 The meeting was attended by Buganda Katikiro Charles Peter Mayiga and Prince David Wasajja.

 Details of the discussions are still scanty but close sources said the meeting was to diffuse increasing tribal tensions between the Mengo establishment and the Banyala and Baruuli on the other hand.

 The President, symptoms in a brief statement, thanked the Kabaka for paying him a courtesy call at State House, Entebbe.

 There has been rising tensions as a result of continued demand by the Baruuli and the Banyala on the other hand for autonomy from the Mengo establishment.

 The tensions have been characterised by sharp exchanges that at some point have threatened to slide into violence.